fonnesbeck/PyMC3_Oslo/README.md

 ## Software Installation

-Running PyMC3 requires a working Python interpreter, either version 2.7 (or more recent) or 3.4 (or more recent); we recommend that new users install version 3.5.
+Running PyMC3 requires a working Python interpreter, either version 2.7 (or more recent) or 3.4 (or more recent); we recommend that new users install version 3.5 (but see special note below if you are a Windows user).
 A complete Python installation for Mac OSX, Linux and Windows can most easily be obtained by downloading and installing the free [`Anaconda Python Distribution`](https://www.continuum.io/downloads) by ContinuumIO.

 `PyMC3` can be installed using [`pip`](https://pip.pypa.io/en/latest/installing.html).
 The following command will install the most recent working version directly from the GitHub repository: